null

 After drilling out 2 or 3 rivets, remove the rivets from the drill bit.
 If they are not removed, they may become a permanent fixture.

-PROBLEM - BENT DRILL BIT
+Permanently bent drill bit PROBLEM — BENT DRILL BIT

 SOLUTION

-PROBLEM - MELTED BIT/DRILLING WITHOUT A TIP
+Melted drill bit from use without a tip PROBLEM — MELTED BIT / DRILLING WITHOUT A TIP

 The drill bit will melt if it is used to drill without a tip.